sventonsvn/sventon/branches/releases/1.0/sventon/doc/readme.txt

    on a standard Tomcat 5.5 installation this is in 'webapps'.
 3. Point your browser to http://<host:port>/svn
 4. Enter and submit basic configuration data.
-Note that the background indexing process of the file names in the repository HEAD will start at this point.
+If the indexing feature has been configured to be active, the background indexing process of the file names in the repository HEAD will start at this point.
 If you have a repository with many files (and/or tags or branches), this can take quite some time.
 You will be able to use sventon during the indexing process, but the search and flatten buttons will be disabled until it's done.

 Support
 See http://sventon.berlios.de